 Another common problem is marketing activities that have no connection to this process.
 For example, they may sponsor some event, hoping to build brand.
 But that activity does not result in leads.
-In my view, ot startup can afford to do any kind of marketing activities that doesn’t directly contribute to the process of moving a prospect through to a closed deal.
+In my view, no startup can afford to do any kind of marketing activities that don’t directly contribute to the process of moving a prospect through to a closed deal.

 6. Defining Qualification criteria

 Another common problem is no integration between sales and marketing.
 Sales complains that marketing doesn’t provide them with enough leads, and marketing complains because they gave sales a ton of leads, and sales won’t call them.
 This happens because there wasn’t a discussion between sales and marketing where they mutually agreed on a clear definition of what represents a Qualified Lead that is acceptable to sales.
 Getting the lead to that level of qualification (often referred to as a Marketing Qualified Lead or MQL) is the responsibility of the marketing department.

 To help with qualification, a set of questions are defined.
 In many cases these are the standard BANT questions (Budget, Authority, Need and Timing).
 It may also be valuable to ask additional questions that are important to your particular company to make sure they are in your target market.
 For example: are they a mid-sized company; are they B2B or B2C; are they in a particular vertical; etc. A lead can become an MQL when certain number of these are answered positively.